Expert dental care in Thailand, coordinated for you

 The veneer is bonded directly to the natural tooth surface with zero enamel removed.
 The tooth is simply etched for bonding and the ultra-thin ceramic shell is cemented in place.
 This is the most conservative option and is fully reversible.

-• Zero enamel removal — your teeth remain completely intact
+• Zero enamel removal, with teeth remaining completely intact

 • Often requires no anaesthesia, making the appointment painless